Potla1995/Chuuko-demo-Koi-ga-Shitai/4/src/chapter1.md

  In the middle of chaos, Ayame suddenly recalled.

- When Ayame had been invited to the clubroom for the first time, Aramiya was called to the staff room on air.
+ When she had been invited to the clubroom for the first time, Aramiya was called to the staff room on air.

  "......"

- ーDon't tell me, the reason Ayame hangs out with me, is all because he was told to do so by sensei...?
+ ーDon't tell me, the reason Aramiya hangs out with me, is all because he was told to do so by sensei...?

- Such a thought unwillingly flows through Ayame's head.
+ Such a thought unwillingly flows through her head.

- Looking back on it, it was strange that Aramiya went along so conveniently with a delinquent like myself.
+ Looking back on it, it was strange that Aramiya went along so conveniently with a delinquent like herself.

  Because he had no choice.
  Because he was told to do it.